 While lauded in most of the world, neem oil is currently banned in Canada due to the potential side effects of misuse.

-Knowing how often to apply neem oil protects plants from potential damage.
+Knowing how often to use neem oil on plants protects them from potential damage.
 It will also help protect beneficial insects from coming into contact with this natural insecticide.

 How Often Can You Use Neem Oil On Plants?